Ecuador Reportedly Working To Remove Wikileaks Founder Julian Assange From London Embassy

 WikiLeaks founder Julian Assange’s days of holing up at Ecuador’s embassy in London may be numbered.
-The exiled whistle-blower has been living at the embassy since 2012, when he sought asylum to avoid arrest on sex crime-related charges out of Sweden.
+The exiled whistleblower has been living at the embassy since 2012, when he sought asylum to avoid arrest on sex crime-related charges out of Sweden.
 While Swedish authorities have since dropped their investigation into Assange, he has remained at the London Ecuadorian embassy in an attempt to avoid a potential active arrest warrant in the United Kingdom for violating his bail in 2012.

 As Daily Mail reports, Julian Assange fears that he could find himself arrested and extradited to the United States to face charges for leaking classified intelligence information if he exits the London embassy.
-CNN reported in 2017 that the Trump administration was preparing charges against the WikiLeaks founder related to alleged assistance he may have provided to former NSA analyst Edward Snowden and WikiLeaks, according to CIA Director Mike Pompeo, “directed Chelsea Manning to intercept specific secret information, and it overwhelmingly focuses on the United States.”
+CNN reported in 2017 that the Trump administration was preparing charges against the WikiLeaks founder related to alleged assistance he may have provided to former NSA analyst Edward Snowden, and WikiLeaks, according to CIA Director Mike Pompeo, “directed Chelsea Manning to intercept specific secret information, and it overwhelmingly focuses on the United States.”

 “It’s time to call out WikiLeaks for what it really is: A non-state hostile intelligence service often abetted by state actors like Russia.”

-Because of his tenuous situation Lenín Moreno, the newly elected president of Ecuador, publicly vowed during his campaign to uphold Assange’s asylum at the London embassy “as long as we assume his life may be in danger.”
-However, recent criticism of Moreno’s allies by Julian Assange, whom is dismissed by Ecuador as a “hacker,” has reportedly worn out the WikiLeaks founder’s welcome.
+Because of his tenuous situation, Lenin Moreno, the newly elected president of Ecuador, publicly vowed during his campaign to uphold Assange’s asylum at the London embassy “as long as we assume his life may be in danger.”
+However, recent criticism of Moreno’s allies by Julian Assange, who is dismissed by Ecuador as a “hacker,” has reportedly worn out the WikiLeaks founder’s welcome.

 Several months ago, Julian Assange angered his Ecuadorian supporters and reportedly infuriated the nation’s new president when he shared his support for Catalan separatists in Spain.
 Moreno responded by asking Assange to “stay out” of the situation in Spain, an ally of Ecuador.
 Moreno’s critique of his words prompted Julian Assange to call out the Ecuadorian president on Twitter.